 The same artwork design from the front lifts was used on these two lifts to save on costs.

-Working on a Saturday the specialist rope access crew managed to install the mural facade wrap in just one day.
+Working on a Saturday the specialist rope access crew managed to install the facade wrap in just one day.

 For more information on mural facade wrap or any large digitally print please contact Project Print Management, specialists in the more challenging Print Project.
 For our latest work please visit our blog page.